Treacher-Collins syndrome is a condition that is passed down through families (hereditary) that leads to problems with the structure of the face.

 Hearing loss is treated to ensure better performance in school.

-A good plastic surgeon is very important, because children with this condition sometimes need a series of operations to correct birth defects.
+Being followed by a plastic surgeon is very important, because children with this condition may need a series of operations to correct birth defects.
 Plastic surgery can correct the receding chin

 and other changes in face structure.

 Children with this syndrome typically grow to become functioning adults of normal intelligence.

 - Communication problems

 Genetic counseling can help families understand the condition and how to care for the patient.